msalemor/py-azfunc-evh-mongodb/README.md

 # Python Azure Functions (V2)<br>Event Hubs message trigger where the event is written to MongoDB

-A Python Azure function that triggers on Azure EventHubs messages and saves them to Cosmos MongoDB.
+A Python Azure function that triggers when Azure Event Hubs messages arrive and saves them to Cosmos MongoDB.

-## Requirements
+## Required Azure Services

-- Python code Linux Azure function
+- Azure Function - Python code
+- Storage account
+- Application Insights
 - Azure Event hubs
   - Create a hub
   - Create a listening policy